ScottMellors/stream-tool-docs/docs/timer-crossplatform-guide.md

 1. Import event commands and actions to MixItUpBot.
 These will be individual files.

-2. Update the UUID field in the script actions added. `let UUID = "CHANGEME";`
+2. Update the UUID field in the added script actions and the ConnectYoutube action group. `let UUID = "CHANGEME";`

 ![MixItUpBot Edit Script Screenshot](/stream-tool-docs/docs/st/miu_setup1.png)